Kim Zolciak On Exit From ‘RHOA’: Was She Fired For Attacking The Camera Crew?

 — People Magazine (@people) January 31, 2017

 Last year, Kroy Biermann was let go from the Atlanta Falcons after his contract ended.
-Several NFL teams expressed interest in him and he was briefly signed to the Buffalo Bills.
-But within a week, Kroy was let go and he hasn’t been signed at all throughout the 2016 and 2017 season.
+Several NFL teams expressed interest in him, and he was briefly signed to the Buffalo Bills.
+But within a week, Kroy was let go; he hasn’t been signed at all throughout the 2016 and 2017 season.
 What’s even more heartbreaking is that Kroy’s old team, the Falcons, could possibly win the Super Bowl, as they are playing the New England Patriots this upcoming Sunday.
-Kim could be making an appearance on The Real Housewives of Atlanta‘s season finale, which could be a nice entrance to the next season of The Real Housewives of Atlanta.
+Kim could be making an appearance on The Real Housewives of Atlanta’s season finale, which could be a nice entrance to the next season of The Real Housewives of Atlanta.

 What do you think of Kim Zolciak’s comment that she wasn’t fired from The Real Housewives of Atlanta?
 Do you think she should return to the show because many of the women from the past are returning, including Sheree Whitfield and Marlo Hampton?